Aug. 3, 1900 Paducah McCracken County Kentucky, USA

 Oct.
 21, 1970 Shreveport Caddo Parish Louisiana, USA

-He was a sports coach and substitute schoolteacher at Rhea County High School, Tennessee, who was charged with having broke a state law by teaching Darwin's theory of evolution in a high school biology class.
-This culminated in the famous 'Monkey Trial' of 1925, in which William Jennings Bryan was one of the assisstant prosecutors.
+He was a sports coach and substitute schoolteacher at Rhea County High School, Tennessee, who was charged with having broke Tennessee state law by teaching Darwin's theory of evolution in a high school biology class.
+This culminated in the famous 'Monkey Trial' of 1925, in which William Jennings Bryan was one of the assistant prosecutors.
 The prosecution team was led by Thomas A. Stewart.
-There were many lawyers defending Scopes including Darrow, Neal, Arthur Garfield, Hay, Dudley Malone to name a few.
+There were many lawyers defending Scopes including Clarence Darrow, John Neal, Arthur Garfield Hays, Dudley Field Malone to name a few.
 At appeal the case was overturned.
 Scopes could have been tried all over again, on exactly the same charge, had the prosecution not taken the Tennessee Supreme Court's advice to enter a nolle prosequi (means "we could start proceedings, but we don't want to").